Audi e-tron running costs

 Like all electric cars, the cost per mile of running the Audi e-tron depends on whether you charge it largely at home, what energy tariff you're on and whether you're a member of a public charging network, or just use public chargers on an ad-hoc basis.
 In nearly all cases, however, it'll be significantly cheaper to run than an equivalent large petrol or diesel SUV.

 Audi e-tron insurance group

 Due to its performance and price, the e-tron is in the maximum possible insurance group: 50.
 Its close rival the Jaguar I-Pace is in group 48.

 The e-tron is covered by Audi's standard three-year/60,000-mile manufacturer guarantee, however there's also an eight-year/100,000-mile policy that covers the battery.

 This means it'll be replaced if its performance or ability to hold charge degrades excessively in that time.

 Exact servicing details for the e-tron on the UK market haven't yet been confirmed, but it's fair to assume a longer service interval and lower costs than for an equivalent petrol or diesel Audi Q5.

 A list price well north of £40,000 means the Audi e-tron doesn't enjoy the total exemption from road tax that applies to more affordable zero-emissions cars.
-Owners will have to pay £310 a year the first five years the car is taxed, but after that the annual bill drops to zero.
+Owners will have to pay £320 annually for five years from the second year the car is taxed, but after that the bill drops to zero again.

 The Audi is a reasonably strong performer here, matching the I-Pace's claimed residual value of 54% after three years or 36,000 miles' ownership, which is better than what the Tesla Model X manages.